EU commission urges member states to speed up vaccination

 “Our aim is to have 70% of our adult population vaccinated by summer.
 That could be a turning point in our fight against this virus," Von der Leyen said.

+The Commission also hopes to see at least 80% of health and social care professionals in every EU country vaccinated by March.

-Despite the relatively slow start of vaccination campaigns across the the bloc amid delays in the production of shots, European Commission Vice President Margaritis Schinas expressed confidence the targets are “totally feasible."
+Despite the relatively slow start of vaccination campaigns across the the bloc amid delays in the production of shots, European Commission Vice President Margaritis Schinas expressed confidence the targets are “totally feasible," especially as he expects more vaccines to be authorized soon.

 “By the end of Q1, Europe will have an impressive quantity of doses that can be deployed across the European Union," he said.